 The University of Providence is accredited by the Northwest Commission on Colleges and Universities.

-If you’re thinking about pursuing a college degree in Montana, you won’t be disappointed.
-With top-notch schools, most of which offer online learning opportunities, and some of the lowest tuition costs in the country, you can’t go wrong!
+If you’re thinking about pursuing a college degree in Montana, there are great options to pursue.
+The state has top-notch schools, most of which offer online learning opportunities, and some of the lowest tuition costs in the country.